 While 2g/lb may be safe, it does NOT mean it’s optimal for health and performance.

-Let’s say you have a 2,000 calorie budget—if you’re eating the majority of your calories from protein, you’re stealing calories from your carb and fat intakes.
-Which is bad, because they’re crucial to performance in the gym (especially carbs) and, of course, other health benefits.
+Let’s say you have a 2,000 calorie budget.
+If you’re eating the majority of your calories from protein, you’re stealing calories from your carb and fat intakes.
+Which is suboptimal, because they’re crucial to performance in the gym (especially carbs) and, of course, other health benefits.